 In 2013, a virtual autopsy of Tutankhamun was performed which revealed an injury pattern on the inside of the kings body.
 Along with the Egyptologist Chris Naunton, car-crash investigatiors simulated chariot accidents and they concluded that Tutankhamun was killed in a chariot crash.
 However one year later it was revealed that it was rather unlikely that he had been killed in a chariot accident.
 Scans found that all but one of his bone fractures, including those to his skull, had been inflicted after his death.
 The scans also showed that he had a partially clubbed foot and would have been unable to stand unaided, thus making it unlikely he ever rode in a chariot.
 However, it is mostly assumed that genetic defects arising from his parents being siblings, along with complications from a broken leg and his suffering from malaria, together caused his death.

-At yovisto you can learn more about the pharao Tutankhamun and his relics in the presentation of Nicholas Reeves at the New York Metropolitan Museum of Arts about ‘Behind the Mask of Tutankhamun‘.
+At yovisto academic video search you can learn more about the pharao Tutankhamun and his relics in the presentation of Nicholas Reeves at the New York Metropolitan Museum of Arts about ‘Behind the Mask of Tutankhamun‘.

 References and Further Reading:

 - King Tut Not Murdered Violently, CT Scans Show at National Geographic

 - Tutankhamun: The Life & Death of the Boy Pharaoh at Live Science